 Collingwood was described as the pre-eminent British artist weaver on his death in 2008; his technical and aesthetic innovations been appreciated across the globe.

-His first 'Macrogauze' was created in 1964 as a response to a visit to the United States in 1963; particularly the work of Lenore Tawney a pioneering artist who combined steel & brass with linen threadwork.
+His first 'Macrogauze' was created in 1964, combining steel & brass with linen threadwork.
 This first 'Macrogauze' generated an ongoing oeuvre in both 2D & 3D based around mathematical sequences.

-'Macrogauze 1 was exhibited in the V&A's touring exhibition 'Weaving for Walls'between 1967 and 1967, a show that took a determined fine art angle moving away from Collingwoods previous industrial works, a clear response to his earliest teacher, Ethel Mairet.
+'Macrogauze 1 was exhibited in the V&A's touring exhibition 'Weaving for Walls' between 1965 and 1967, a show that took a determined fine art angle moving away from Collingwoods previous industrial works, a clear response to his earliest teacher, Ethel Mairet.

 Collingwood's work has been widely exhibited; the best known being 'Coper/Collingwood' at the V&A in 1969.
 Here his 'Marcogauzes' were shown alongside his fellow 'handworker' (c.
 Tanya Harrod "The Crafts in Britain in the Twentieth Century" Yale University Press) Hans Coper - Harrod describes their "pots and weavings....as (having) a coolly rational look and developed formal ideas in elegant sequences."

 Collingwood wrote five highly influential books of which the first, Techniques of Rug Weaving (1968), is probably the best known and his personal favourite.
 He was awarded the OBE in 1974.